Writing Your Book While Keeping Your Authentic Voice: An RTC Book Journey Interview with Leanne Rozell

 A: When my husband and I offer premarital counseling, and when I mentor younger girls, they have asked me over and over again about my story because of the miracles that had to take place in order for us to end up together.

 But honestly, it was hard for me to open up at first.
 There was definitely trepidation about sharing my story from the past.
 It was difficult to put in written form.
 My team helped me work through that fear over time.
-After it was written, I was really glad it was there because it helped me focus on who it was written for.
+After the book was written, I was really glad it was there because it helped me focus on who it was written for.

 These beautiful teenage and twenty-something girls—they might not have anything to hold onto.
 I think some of them feel so tossed by the winds and waves in our culture.
 They feel lost.
 I’m hoping that this will give them direction.